How to Adopt at the Hawaiian Humane Society

 Every Wednesday is half-price adoptions and features our widest selection of pets seeking homes.
 Check-in on Facebook or Yelp! and receive a free gift only on Wednesdays.

-Half-off adoption fees for all animals
+Half-off adoption fees for all dogs, all month

 Humane Society Adoptions Hours